imarranz/data-science-gitmoji-guide/README.md

 This convention builds on the [gitmoji.dev](https://gitmoji.dev/)  initiative and adapts it for Data Science workflows.
 It reflects lessons learned from working with **notebooks**, **reproducible pipelines**, **MLOps**, and **collaborative data analysis**.
 The result is a practical toolkit to make commit histories more meaningful and aligned with scientific and engineering practices.

 * [gitmoji.dev](https://gitmoji.dev)
-* Data Science workflow needs (EDA, cleaning, modeling, MLOps).
+* Data Science workflow needs (EDA, cleaning, modeling, MLOps)
+* [GitHub Emoji Cheat Sheet](https://github.com/ikatyang/emoji-cheat-sheet) — Full list of emoji codes supported by GitHub.

 ---